Western English Language School

 The Western English Language School has a proven culture of high level performance and development.
 The efforts of a dedicated, highly skilled staff result in excellent student achievements.
 The vision of the school is to empower newly arrived students through the delivery of an excellent English as an Additional Language (EAL) curriculum to assist in their future success through strong working relationships with educational providers in the West.

 Western English Language School (WELS), located in Melbourne, Australia, is a multi-campus Victorian government school providing high quality EAL programs for primary and secondary aged students at a number of sites in the South Western Region of Victoria.
-There are two additional English Language Centres in the South Western Region – Geelong English Language Centre and Ballarat English Language Centre.
+There is one additional English Language Centre in the South Western Region – Geelong English Language Centre.

 Eligible students are provided with teaching programs which focus on providing them with the English language skills and cultural understanding they need, to participate successfully in Australian schooling systems and society.

 Teachers at WELS are highly experienced EAL teachers who understand the diverse needs of newly arrived students.
 The school provides a supportive and nurturing environment and a range of services to assist students to adjust to life in a new country.

 In preparing students for participation in mainstream schooling and Australian society, WELS aims to: